Windestr/Scripts/Powershell/Webex/README.md

-# Powershell scripts for interacting with the Cisco Webex APIs.
+# Powershell scripts for interacting with the Cisco Webex APIs

 ## Keep in mind:
 You will most likely need to have an access token to use the scripts.